Exhibition Richard Pak « The Firm »

 • Location Galerie le Château d'Eau

-• Public Tout Public, Tout Public, Tout Public
+• Tout Public

 La première exposition majeure en France de ce photographe, figure emblématique de la photographie documentaire américaine de ces dernières décennies.